plugdata-team/plugdata-team.github.io/docs/PdM_TheoryOfOperation.md

-  Pd Manual 2
+## Pd Manual

-## Pd Manual chapter 2: theory of operation
+### chapter 2: theory of operation

-The purpose of this chapter is to describe Pd's design and how it is supposed to work.
-Practical details about how to obtain, install, and run Pd are described in the [next chapter](x3.html).
-Links to more extensive guides (and to more theoretical information about computer music) can be found in the [previous chapter](x1.html).
+The purpose of this chapter is to describe Pd's design and how it is supposed to work. [...]

 ### 2.1 overview